patterns > E. Elliott Knits

-Enter Octopus by Elizabeth Elliott
+> Enter Octopus

 Enter Octopus

 Did you like the Octopus Slippers but think, “What if I wanted octopuses on my head?”
 Then this is the pattern for you.
-Worked in stranded colourwork using fingering weight yarn, Enter Octopus has two octopuses swirling around the body, meeting in a tentacular crown.
-This pattern has instructions for 3 sizes, with a slightly different chart for each size; you can further tweak the sizing by adjusting the gauge.
-The charts show the number of stitches for long stretches of one colour, to save you the hassle of counting.
+Worked in stranded colourwork using fingering weight yarn, Enter Octopus has octopuses swirling around the body, meeting in a tentacular crown.
+This pattern has instructions for 3 sizes each in 2 different gauges, with a slightly different chart for each size; you can further tweak the sizing by adjusting the gauge.
+The finer gauge matches that of the Octopus Point mittens and the Octopus Cowl.
+To make Enter Octopus, you will need to know how to do 2-colour stranded colourwork in the round from charts.

 Buy Enter Octopus, Octopus Cowl, & Octopus Point for $16 USD!
 You do not have to buy them at the same time to receive the discount.